A New Causal Rule Learning Approach to Interpretable Estimation of Heterogeneous Treatment Effect: Propensity score matching of the ASD data

-This combination is able to achieve i) good overlap within each subclass, see Figure \ref{fig:psm}(b).
-The improvement of overlap before (Figure \ref{fig:psm}(a)) and after (Figure \ref{fig:psm}(b)) the matching is obvious; ii) balanced covariates between two treatment groups.
+i) good overlap within each subclass, see Figure \ref{fig:psm}(b).
+The improvement of overlap before (Figure \ref{fig:psm}(a)) and after (Figure \ref{fig:psm}(b)) the matching is obvious; ii) balanced covariates between the two treatment groups.
 Before the matching, there are only five variables that are considered balanced between the two groups, having a standardized mean difference (SMD) within 10\%.
-After the matching, all covariates are balanced other than the square root of atsize0 (\textit{sq.atsize0}), whose SMD value is slightly above the threshold (0.1005).
+After the matching, all covariates are balanced other than the square root of atsize0 (sq.atsize0), whose SMD value is slightly above the threshold (0.1005).
 Here, we consider this difference to be acceptable as it is what we can best achieve from all attempts.
-See the love plot in Figure \ref{fig:psm}(c) for the comparison of covariates balance between treatments before and after the matching; iii) least observations discarded.
-The matching process retain a total of 2554 observations with 2180 for positive treatment PIC and 374 for negative treatment MISC.
+See the love plot in Figure \ref{fig:psm}(c) for the comparison of covariate balance between treatments before and after the matching; iii) the fewest observations discarded.
+The matching process retains a total of 2554 observations, with 2180 for positive treatment (PIC) and 374 for negative treatment (MISC).
 We then apply CRL on this matched data set.